 “Yes,” said Howard.
 The man wore a powder blue t-shirt bearing the letters ivate in a crisp white font.
 His black slacks disappeared below the bench.

 “Thank you for being so punctual, Mr Hodgson.
 I’m Bill.
-And this is Reactivate.”
+And this,” he said, holding, his hands high, “is (Re)Activate.”
 Bill retrieved a keyboard from the bench and pulled up Howard’s file.
 “Ah, a music lover, yes?
 Do you mind if we call you Howard?”